overwolf/overwolf.github.io/docs/topics/login-with-overwolf.md

 * Developers register their app for OW SSO and get unique client_id and client_secret.
 * The actual login is done using a login form hosted on the OW servers.
 This means you should implement on your Website only a "Login with Overwolf" button that opens a new window/tab with the OW login form.
 (More info in [step 1: Engage the SSO flow](#1-engage-the-sso-flow)).
 * Once the login is completed on the OW hosted login page, the user is redirected to a pre-defined redirect_URI hosted on YOUR server (More info on how to implement this page in ["Create redirect_uri endpoint"](#create-redirect_uri-endpoint)).
-* The redirect_URI page executes a POST request to OW servers to request and get the auth token that was created after the login and save it for later usage (More info in [step 3: Get the auth token](#3-get-the-auth-token)).
+* The redirect_URI page executes a POST request to OW servers to request and get the auth token that was created after the login (More info in [step 3: Get the auth token](#3-get-the-auth-token)).

 ## Prerequisite